petrvanblokland/DesignDesignSpace/Site.md

 * Selection of presentation media
 * Judging and formulating feedback to other studios

-Particpating in the Design Game is required for the extending studies at Design Design Space.
+Participating in the Design Game is mandatory for the extending studies at Design Design Space.
 From here students can choose to apply for one of the 1 week, 1 month, 1 season or 1 year extended programs.

 ~~~Python
 box = page['Footer']